 Elise performs regularly in recital with her duo partner, acclaimed pianist Nuno da Silva Marques.
 They have been featured at St. Paul's Chapel of Trinity Wall Street, the 92nd Street Y, and donate their time performing for patients staying at Hope Lodge of the American Cancer Society.
 Their program "American Panorama" features works by composers past and present of various backgrounds and persuasions, to illustrate the significant cultural contribution diversity makes to the American classical music canon.

 Elise is a passionate teacher and advocate for arts education.
 She is a Teaching Artist with the Midori & Friends organization and holds a faculty position at the 92Y School of Music, in addition to maintaining a private viola studio.
 Her students range from pre-school age through adulthood, of varying levels and musical backgrounds.
 Elise believes that music lessons should be tailored to the individual student, and can help foster discipline, focus, creativity, and an appreciation for the arts.

 Born in Westchester County, New York, Elise received her Bachelor's of Music from the Manhattan School of Music and her Master's of Music from New York University, where she also served as Adjunct Instructor of Viola.
 Elise has been the recipient of several awards, including the Lucie Bigelow-Rosen Scholarship given by the Caramoor Center for the Arts, the Manhattan School of Music Merit Scholarship, New York University Talent Scholarship, and the Lillian Fuchs Chamber Music Competition Award.

-Elise lives in Manhattan with her husband, and enjoys reading, cooking, and studying languages.
+Elise lives in Manhattan with her husband and their infant son, and enjoys reading, cooking, and studying languages.